 Surgical options offered through laparoscopy are meant for removing an inflamed appendix, removing the gallbladder to treat gallstones, crohn's disease or diverticulitis, Hernia repair, stomach ulcers, Gastrectomy, Oncological surgery, Ectopic pregnancy, removing fibroids and hysterectomy.
 Manipal Hospitals help manage pain and restore function in the most uncomplicated way possible.
 Offering Laparoscopic, minimally invasive procedures, our experts ensure patient's recovery and improved quality of life with the least invasive, most appropriate, and most advanced treatment available.

 Laparoscopy is usually done as an outpatient procedure.
-This means that you'll be able to go home the same day as your surgery.
+This means that you'll be able to go home on the same day as your surgery.
 It may be performed in a hospital or an outpatient surgical center.
-You'll likely be given general anesthesia for this type of surgery
+You'll likely be given general anesthesia for this type of surgery.
+To get the best treatment, arrive at the laparoscopic surgery in Hebbal, Bangalore.

 The tubal ligation procedure is an example of a procedure that may be performed using laparoscopy.
 Laparoscopy is also an alternative method for performing a hysterectomy.
 Laparoscopic hysterectomy involves removing the uterus from the body.
 By way of little crevices in the abdominal cavity or by way of the vaginal region, the organ is usually removed in pieces.

-The majority of laparoscopies are undertaken using general anaesthesia.
-As a result of this form of anaesthesia, you will be asleep.
+The majority of laparoscopies are undertaken using general anesthesia.
+As a result of this form of anesthesia, you will be asleep.
+To know more, visit the laparoscopic surgery hospital in Hebbal, Bangalore.

 There is a risk of bleeding or perforation of the uterus during hysteroscopy.
 The damage caused by uterine perforation to the bowel.
 Nevertheless, such complications are extremely rare.
 Most patients experience mild lower abdominal pain following the procedure.

-In the hands of an experienced surgeon, the risk of uterine perforation caused by hysteroscopy is very low.
+In the hands of an experienced surgeon at the best laparoscopic surgery in Hebbal, Bangalore, the risk of uterine perforation caused by hysteroscopy is very low.
 Any possible bowel injury should be examined with a diagnostic laparoscopy if this occurs.
 The patient can be discharged the following day with antibiotics if the perforation of the uterus is small and no damage has been done to the bowels.
 In cases of large perforations or injuries to the bowel, a laparotomy may be required.

 It will be determined by your OB-GYN when you can resume your normal exercise routine.
 In the case of simple surgical procedures, it is usually one to two days following the procedure.
 It may take longer when the procedure is increasingly complex, such as a hysterectomy.
 If excessive movement or exercise is recommended, you may be advised to refrain from doing so.